cspotcode/outdent/README.md

 are all treated as a single character for the purpose of removing indentation.
 Spaces, tabs, and smart tabs should all work correctly provided you use them consistently.

+### TypeScript declarations

+This module includes TypeScript type declarations so you will get code completion and error-checking without installing anything else.

 <!--
 ### TODOs